Welcome to Animarathon! We are glad to have you here!

 Student Union Rules

 - The Fourth Floor of the Union is off limits.
+The rafters beyond the safety rails are especially off limits, because they are hollow and you will fall through.

 - Please pick up trash, and recycle.